 Advantages of Debtor

 - Increase in Sales: Customers would like to buy goods on credit as it will not result in bulk cash outflows.
-Selling goods on credit creates debtor for the business.
+Selling goods on credit creates a debtor for the business.
 Hence, debtors can help increase sales.

 Disadvantages of Debtor